Skip to content

 Control 1.2 — Verification & Testing Playbook (Registration Plane Integrity)

-Control: 1.2 — Agent Registry and Integrated Apps Management Pillar: 1 — Security Audience: Agent Sponsor, Agent Owner, Compliance Officer, AI Governance Lead, Entra Global Admin (PIM-activated only), Entra Identity Governance Admin, Entra Application Admin, AI Administrator, Power Platform Admin, Purview Compliance Admin, Internal Audit, Model Risk Manager Sovereign-cloud scope: Microsoft 365 Commercial, GCC, GCC High, DoD.
-21Vianet is out of scope for this playbook (see PRE-06 / SOV-03).
-Last UI verified: April 2026
+Control: 1.2 — Agent Registry and Integrated Apps Management Pillar: 1 — Security Audience: Agent Sponsor, Agent Owner, Compliance Officer, AI Governance Lead, Entra Global Admin (PIM-activated only), Entra Identity Governance Admin, Entra Application Admin, AI Administrator, Power Platform Admin, Purview Compliance Admin, Internal Audit, Model Risk Manager Scope: Microsoft 365 Commercial (Global) cloud — the deployment surface for US financial-services customers.
+Last UI verified: May 2026

 Regulatory hedging notice

-This playbook is registration-plane verification: its purpose is to verify that every AI agent and integrated application deployed in the tenant is completely registered, authorized, properly governed, owned by a named accountable person, scoped to least privilege, credentialed in a hygienic manner, sponsored under a current attestation, and reconciled to the declared sovereign-cloud boundary.
+This playbook is registration-plane verification: its purpose is to verify that every AI agent and integrated application deployed in the tenant is completely registered, authorized, properly governed, owned by a named accountable person, scoped to least privilege, credentialed in a hygienic manner, sponsored under a current attestation, and maintained in a current attestation state.
 Control 1.2 is the foundation control for the agent identity and registration plane; it is the upstream sister to Control 3.1 (Agent Inventory and Metadata Management).
 If a registration is incomplete, every downstream control that assumes a governed identity anchor — Conditional Access (Control 1.4 / 1.5), audit logging (Control 1.7), eDiscovery (Control 1.19), step-up auth (Control 1.23), Defender posture management (Control 1.24), managed environments (Control 2.1), QA (Control 2.5), and inventory reporting (Controls 3.1 / 3.6 / 3.11) — has nothing to bind to.

 Why this playbook is foundational

-The registration plane is where an AI agent acquires a tenant identity (Entra App Registration, service principal, or Entra Agent ID), accepts permission grants, accumulates credentials, declares an owner and sponsor, and chooses a sovereign-cloud anchor.
+The registration plane is where an AI agent acquires a tenant identity (Entra App Registration, service principal, or Entra Agent ID), accepts permission grants, accumulates credentials, declares an owner and sponsor, and is assigned a governance owner.
 Every other security and governance control assumes those facts are correct.
 Three categories of failure propagate silently from this plane:

 1. Identity-anchor gaps.
 An agent runs on an unregistered identity, an undocumented service principal, or a permanent client secret with no owner of record.
 Conditional Access cannot target it; audit logs cannot attribute its actions; incident response cannot disable it cleanly.